-We investigate the impact of social security benefits on the income, poverty, and health of the elderly in Japan during the past two decades, based on cross-sectional data from Surveys on Income Redistribution.
-We find that social security programs have significantly improved the well-being of the elderly, at least in terms of household income, as well as relative and absolute poverty rates.
-However, our empirical results suggest that social security benefits are not fully translated into disposable income of the elderly, and that additional sources of variations-gender and sector (public pension group)-significantly affect the evolution of elderly income and poverty.
+We investigate the impact of public pension benefits on the income and poverty of the elderly in Japan during the past two decades, based on cross-sectional data from Surveys on Income Redistribution: 1981-1999.
+We find that public pension programs have significantly improved the well-being of the elderly, at least in terms of household income as well as relative and absolute poverty rates.
+However, our empirical results suggest that public pension benefits are not fully translated into total household income of the elderly, and that additional sources of variations-gender and sector (public pension group)-significantly affect the evolution of elderly income and poverty.